sndnyang/GMMC/README.md

 # GMMC

-Pytorch Implementation for the paper "Generative Max-Mahalanobis Classifiers for Image Classification, Generation and More".
+Pytorch Implementation for the paper ["Generative Max-Mahalanobis Classifiers for Image Classification, Generation and More"](https://arxiv.org/abs/2101.00122).

+Thanks to the authors of the paper "JEM: Your classifier is secretly an energy based model and you should treat it like one"[[Paper](https://openreview.net/forum?id=Hkxzx0NtDB), [Code](https://github.com/wgrathwohl/JEM)].
+Our code is based on JEM.

 # Installation